 Not Following a Study Plan

-Candidates must realise at a very early stage of their preparation that the last-minute preparation is not going to help them perform well in GRE or GMAT.
+Candidates must realise at a very early stage of their preparation that last-minute preparation is not going to help them perform well in the GRE or GMAT.
 Preparing for such standardised exams takes a good amount of time and effort.
 Plan on spending two to three months and 100-120 hours absorbing material and practising on a regular basis.
 Top GRE and GMAT scorers spend an average of 120+ hours studying for test days and Score a Perfect 800 on GMAT.
 In order to score good marks, you must start your preparation early and follow a regular routine for each day.

 Not Taking Mock Tests